-“We were at a place where a lot of bands get when there’s suddenly an incredible outpouring of creativity and material,” he recalls.
+“We were at a place where a lot of bands get when there’s suddenly an incredible outpouring of creativity and material,” Halford recalls.
 “We had a tremendous amount of songs that we wanted to try and put out together.
 It was intended at the time to be a Twin Turbo release.
-Porsche [had their] Twin Turbo, and we were kind of playing around with that idea.
+Porsche [had their] twin turbo [engine], and we were kind of playing around with that idea.
 We started initially writing the material out in Marbella in Spain.
 We were there in the winter and we were talking at the time with the label about the idea of all of these extra songs kind of coalescing into a double CD.”

-But Halford says the label suggested that probably wasn’t the best way to go — and eventually the band came around to the label’s side of thinking and made Turbo a single album.
+Halford says the label suggested that probably wasn’t the best way to go, however, and eventually the band came around to the label’s side of thinking and made Turbo a single album.

 When they began working on plans for this 30th anniversary reissue, one thing that wasn't discussed was the idea of reconstructing the planned Twin Turbo release and putting it out as it was originally conceived at that time.

 “I think you can only tamper with the past so much.
 I think you should just let it go,” Halford says.
 “I think you should just try and do your best to nurture what you’ve got and make the sonic improvements you can with remastering and so forth and just try to put something together that will for your hardcore fans.
 But also, just for me, as being a member of Priest, it’s just a nice reference point now that I can look at and listen to when I want to.
 Not only the music, but of course the live performance as well.
 I’m more drawn to the live performance than the actual record, personally.
 But that’s just the way it works for me.”